song-kun/CollaBot/README.md

-# CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation
+# CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation of Large Objects

 This is the official demo code for CollaBot, the first method that uses large language models and vision-language models to perform simultaneous collaborative manipulation using multi-robot system.